jcobena/cytomulate/docs/source/tutorial/benchmark.rst

 ----------

 You will also have to download the necessary datasets used in our paper.
-All the accession methods and their availablility is in the XXX section of our paper!
+All the accession methods and their availablility is in the
+`Availability of data and materials <https://genomebiology.biomedcentral.com/articles/10.1186/s13059-023-03099-1#availability-of-data-and-materials>`_ section of our paper!

 --------------------------